-The Impact of a Long-Term Care Information Campaign on Insurance Purchase
+The Impact of a Long-Term Care Information Campaign on Insurance Coverage

-This paper estimates the effect of an information campaign urging individuals to plan ahead for their long-term care needs on the purchase of long-term care insurance.
+I estimate the impact of an information campaign on long-term care planning behaviors.
 Long-term care expenses represent a large, mostly uninsured risk for the elderly, and Medicaid payments for long-term care expenses total more than $150 billion annually.
-In an effort to curtail these expenses, the federal government partnered with 25 states over the course of five years to run the "Own Your Future'' campaign.
-Using a difference-in-differences strategy that takes advantage of the staggered timing of the rollout and restricted data from the Health and Retirement Study, I find that the campaign increased long-term care insurance coverage by one percentage point, an increase of about ten percent.
-Although the increase is concentrated among high-asset individuals, a back-of-the-envelope calculation indicates modest Medicaid savings of $400 million in present value.
-This estimate represents a lower bound for the total savings from the program as individuals may have made adjustments on other unmeasured margins.
+In an effort to curtail these expenses, the federal government partnered with 26 states over the course of 5 years to run the “Own Your Future” campaign, which urged individuals to plan ahead for their long-term care needs.
+Using a difference-in-differences strategy that takes advantage of the staggered timing of the rollout and restricted data from the Health and Retirement Study, I find that the campaign increased long-term care insurance coverage by one percentage point, concentrated among individuals in the top quintile of the asset distribution, for whom long-term care insurance coverage increases by four percentage points, or seventeen percent.
+A back-of-the-envelope calculation indicates Medicaid savings of $483 million in present value.
+This estimate represents a lower bound for the total savings from the program since individuals may have made adjustments on other margins.